 At this point in my Tiki journey, it’s much harder to come across a flavor combination I haven’t encountered before and which knock my socks off.
 The Banana Life, from the crew at San Francisco’s Pagan Idol, is the first drink I’ve had in a while that accomplishes this feat.

 While I had obtained the recipe from an undisclosed source and was making them at home, I have a policy of not sharing recipes unless the originator gives me permission.
 However, because I had shared pictures on Instagram, a number of people asked for the recipe.
-Not wanting to disappoint fellow Tiki enthusiasts, I made an enquiry to my friends at Pagan Idol and was graciously given permission to share.
+Not wanting to disappoint fellow Tiki enthusiasts, I made an inquiry to my friends at Pagan Idol and was graciously given permission to share.

 What I find particularly interesting about The Banana Life recipe is the interplay of the grapefruit and banana liqueur.
 It’s not a flavor combo that comes to mind, but it really works for my taste buds.
 Also, any chance to use Giffard’s Banana liqueur is one I’m going to take.